 Another great 2018 financial resolution can be entering a debt management plan with a credit counseling service or finding a reputable company to help you with a debt relief program.
 These programs are best if you’re are looking to consolidate credit card debt, other unsecured personal loans, or settle medical bills or collection accounts.

 Depending on your credit score and credit report, you may be able to obtain a debt consolidation loan or enter a debt management plan with a much lower interest rate that could dramatically lower your monthly payments, helping you become debt free.

 If you are not able to get a debt consolidation loan or enter a debt management or debt relief plan, you do still have options.
 One is to use what’s known as the “snowball” approach to debt.
 Simply put, make a list of your debts, put them in order from the smallest amount owed to the largest, and pay the minimum due on each.
 If you have any extra money you can put toward your bills (whatever is left over after setting aside for your savings or retirement), use that extra money to help pay down the smallest loan amount.
 Once that’s paid off, move onto the next loan on the list.
 Continue this process until all of your debts are paid in full.

 Whichever method you choose, whether it’s taking out a loan for debt consolidation, entering a debt management or debt relief program, or using the snowball method, 2018 looks like it’s the best time to resolve to become debt-free.
-If you have any questions about what option might be best for your situation, AmOne’s free matching service is here for you.
+If you have any questions about how to become debt free and what option might be best for your situation, AmOne’s free matching service is here for you.